mezo-org/musd/docs/README.md

 # Mezo USD

-MUSD is a stablecoin that is minted by creating a loan against the borrowers crytpo assets, this is known as a Collateralized Debt Position (CDP).
+MUSD is a stablecoin that is minted by creating a loan against the borrower's crytpo assets, this is known as a Collateralized Debt Position (CDP).

 MUSD is based on [Threshold USD](https://github.com/Threshold-USD/dev) which is a fork of [Liquity](https://github.com/liquity/dev) for the [Mezo Network](https://mezo.org).